Hardware Wars: Production

 Hardware Wars was written and directed by San Francisco native Ernie Fosselius and produced by Michael Wiese.
 It was structured as a mock movie trailer, and Fosselius secured narration from veteran voice-over artist Paul Frees.
 Fosselius capitalised on his budget limitations by using deliberately-ridiculous household objects as props; spaceships were represented by such items as steam irons, toasters and cassette recorders, and the lightsaber of Fluke Starbucker (Scott Mathews) was a flashlight.
-The characters, played by actors who were as low-budget as the props, were also parodied in name and appearance; Chewbacca the Wookiee was replaced by Chewchilla the Wookiee Monster (an obvious Cookie Monster puppet dyed brown), and Darth Vader's counterpart Darph Nader (whose name parodied consumer protection advocate Ralph Nader) wore a welding helmet that distorted his voice so much that no one could understand anything he said.
+The characters, played by actors who were as low-budget as the props, were also parodied in name and appearance; Chewbacca the Wookiee was replaced by Chewchilla the Wookiee Monster (a Cookie Monster puppet dyed brown), and Darth Vader's counterpart Darph Nader (whose name parodied consumer protection advocate Ralph Nader) wore a welding helmet that distorted his voice so much that no one could understand anything he said.
 Other characters include Ham Salad, Augie "Ben" Doggie, Princess Anne-Droid, and the drones, 4-Q-2 (who resembles the Tin Woodman from The Wizard of Oz) and Arty-Deco (an antique canister vacuum cleaner).

 Post-production

-Although Hardware Wars was a spoof, the creators found a talented post-production crew.
 The visual-effects department consisted of John Allardice, Andy Lesniak, Glen David Miller, and Fred Tepper.
 Allardice later worked on films such as The Girl with the Dragon Tattoo.
 Lesniak worked on 2013's Man of Steel.
 Glen David Miller and Fred Tepper worked on 1997's Titanic together.
 Fosselius also did puppet work and was lead animator and lead editor.
 He became a sound recordist and editor whose credits include Dragon: The Bruce Lee Story and, coincidentally, Spaceballs.